-Transit service data necessary to validate/calibrate the travel demand model shall be obtained from the Regional Transit System and other public transportation operators as warranted by the CONSULTANT for both City and University of Florida campus routes.
+Transit service data necessary to validate/calibrate the travel demand model shall be obtained from the Regional Transit System by the CONSULTANT for both City and University of Florida campus routes.
 All appropriate data obtained from special transit studies shall be reviewed and incorporated by the CONSULTANT where suitable.